sciactive/nephele/README.md

 # Work in Progress

 Nephele is currently a work in progress.
+You can [install and run it](https://www.npmjs.com/package/nephele), but building adapters and authenticators for it is not recommended yet, because it will significantly change before the 1.0 release.

 It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/).